crodrigoquero/C4Imaging/README.md

 - [ ] __Work Flow Monitor UI__:
     - [ ] __Windows Desktop application (Winforms/WPF)__: Allows final users to monitor a single workflow or a set of them in some deplyment scenarios (see issues / ehacements section for more datails about this component).

-*__REMARKS__: Please keep into account that because the system's building process is still in the architecture design level, all these components are still subjected to analisys and appraisal.
-So some of them can ptentially get removed, renamed, added or redefined.*
+*__REMARKS__: This list will be updated periodically.
+Please keep into account that because the system's building process is still in the architecture design level, that all these components are still subjected to analisys and appraisal.
+So some of them can ptentially get removed, renamed or redefined.
+Also, new componenets can be added.*

 ### Basic Operation